 PBY CATALINA FRIEND OR FOE (IFF) BC-765 RADIO DESTRUCT SWITCH BOX

 Original PBY Catalina BC-765 Friend or Foe IFF) Radio Destruct...

 Rare PBY Catalina, Pilot Director Indicator PDI) used by bombardier...

 PBY CATALINA GENERAL ELECTRIC TYPE DJII FLAP POSITION INDICATOR

-Rare General Electric Type DJII Flap Position Indicator
+Rare PBY Catalina, General Electric Type DJII Flap Position Indicator